How Safe is Your Hospital?

 • Readmission rates

 Where does the data come from?
 The Leapfrog Hospital Safety Grade primarily consists of measures collected and publicly reported by the Centers for Medicare & Medicaid Services (CMS), and also includes some measures from the Leapfrog Hospital Survey for hospitals that report to Leapfrog.
-Beginning with the spring 2021 Safety Grade, the Leapfrog Group will use an expert-developed imputation model to calculate scores for three measures: Computerized Prescriber Order Entry (CPOE), Bar Code Medication Administration (BCMA), and/or ICU Physician Staffing (IPS).
+Beginning with the spring 2021 Safety Grade, the Leapfrog Group will use an expert-developed New Link to calculate scores for three measures: Computerized Prescriber Order Entry (CPOE), Bar Code Medication Administration (BCMA), and/or ICU Physician Staffing (IPS).

 How is the data assessed?
 The scoring algorithm was developed by an Expert Panel of patient safety experts from across the country.
 The panel carefully considered the evidence base and opportunity for impact behind each of the measures, and weight the importance of each of the measures based in part on the strength of that evidence.
 The Panel regularly reconvenes to reevaluate the merits of each measure.
 Leapfrog’s transparent methodology involves computing data for these measures through a scoring algorithm and then assigning each hospital an A, B, C, D, or F letter grade.